RamonSteiner/osprey/README.md

 This fork was made due to stylish being made into a botnet by it's new owners

-Please also note this osprey is only available in english at the moment
+Please also note that osprey is only available in english at the moment

 ##Download